shahab-hassan/Faithzy/frontend/README.md

 *** Overview ***:

--- Added Tradelead form in Hero Section!
+-- Implemented Search Functionality on Home page in Header.
+Users can now search using search box